andrewathalye/destiny-txtp-mapper/README.md

 # How to use the mappings in this folder?
 Follow the steps in the section "How can I get the necessary files?"
 Next, collect the list of desired tracks and save it as tracks.txt.
-An easy way to do this is: `cat confirmed_tracks.txt unconfirmed_tracks.txt > tracks.txt`
+An easy way to do this is: `cat tracks_confirmed.txt tracks_unconfirmed.txt > tracks.txt`
 Run the tool as follows to export all confirmed tracks as WAVs:
 `./tools/mapper tracks.txt output`
 If you would like some identified but unconfirmed tracks to also be exported, run: (-y allows unconfirmed export)